YuzukiWang/multiagent_q_learning_for_evolutionary_games/README.md

 # multiagent_q_learning_for_evolutionary_games
-This repository contains the source code for the paper "Exploring dominant strategies in iterated and evolutionary games: a multi-agent reinforcement learning approach".
+This repository contains the source code for the paper "A multi-agent reinforcement learning framework for exploring dominant strategies in iterated and evolutionary games".
 The code is designed to investigate dominant strategies in both iterated and evolutionary game settings, using multi-agent reinforcement learning techniques.

 ## Introduction

-This repository provides the Multi-agent-Q-learning code for finding the dominant strategy in evolutionary games, i.e., the memory-two bilateral reciprocity (MTBR) strategy.
+This repository provides the Multi-agent-Q-learning code for finding the dominant strategy in evolutionary games, specifically the memory-two bilateral reciprocity (MTBR) strategy.
 It also includes the data for the figures presented in the paper and the code for generating those figures.
+The full simulation code used to evaluate strategies, including MTBR, and to generate the numerical simulation outputs is also included.

 ## System Requirements